What We Do

 In middle school, students engage with real-world issues like generating a petition in support of Southern Sudan, partnering with a school in Pakistan, creating voter information pamphlets for a “get out the vote” campaign, or corresponding with the White House about issues that are relevant to the students.

 Why Do We Do All This?

 Simply put, we believe that passionate citizens change the world.

 Passionate citizenry is why our teachers come to school every day.
-It’s why they teach other teachers, make presentations, at the National Center for Youth Education, post lessons on YouTube, or venture further afield to participate in Teach with Africa.
+It’s why they teach other teachers, make presentations, pursue professional development, and embrace best educational practices.

 Passionate citizenry motivates our students to: